 TP-Link has earned its reputation by offering good networking products at bargain prices.
 The company has really made a mark on the Home Wi-Fi Router segment.
 The TP-Link recently launched its updated Dual-band AC Wireless Router Archer C6 in the Indian market.
 It has a new mesh texture pattern on the top and the new design form factor is now more compact and lightweight.
-The router is powered by a Dual-Core Qualcomm chipset and also have the latest technologies such as beamforming and MU-MIMO.
+The router is powered by a Dual-Core MediaTek chipset and also has the latest technologies such as beamforming and MU-MIMO.
 We recently got our hands on the TP-Link Archer C6, and I’ve been using it for quite some time now.
 So, here is my review of this Wi-Fi Router:

 - Router Unit

 - RJ45 Cat 5E Cable

 Design, Build, and Ports

 Built from ABS plastic, the Archer C6 is fairly light at just 341 grams and looks quite nice.
 For a device that will mostly lie forgotten in some corner of our house, we have to hand it to TP-Link for going the extra mile with the design.